Last Updated on July 10, 2022 by Wishbonix

 I cast this magical space to create, may it protect me from unwanted energies and draw to me and to me only energy that works with light and love.

 All other energy begone.

-Once you have completed the last step visualize a white light surrounding you and be aware that you can call upon this light whenever you feel the need to have protection.
+Once you have completed the last step, visualize a white light surrounding you, and be aware that you can call upon this light whenever you need protection.

 You can also make a circle by using sea salt.

 Draw a circle with the sea salt and say:

 I cast this circle to protect me from all positive or negative energies or forces which may have come to do me harm.

 Now you will have to draw a second circle, about a foot out from the first circle, and say:

 I draw into this circle only those energies and forces that are right for me and correct for my work.
 I create sacred space and ask that everything that is done with in this circle be proper and for the good of all.